It is very, very common for a Sentient to have children with another Sentient race. The universal term for this is a “mixed” child.

 If a mixed family doesn’t show traits from one of their listed races for 3 generations, it’s considered appropriate to remove the species from their title.

-The mixing of species is not always a good thing.
+The mixing of Sentient traits is not always a good thing, genetically.
 Often, mixed children will be born with disfigurements or disabilities that affect them later in life.
 This is especially true with emotional disorders; with the mixed child having conflicting instincts from both sides of their family.

 A good example of this is when nurlaks mix with winged sentients; often the genes for the extra limbs get confused with the wing genes, and the children can be born with a variety of strange, debilitating combinations of arms and wings that make everyday life difficult.